 You can request that the defendant be ordered not to abuse or harass you.
-This means that:
+This means that the defendant won’t:

-- The defendant shall not do anything that makes you reasonably fear that the defendant might cause you physical harm.
+- Do anything that makes you reasonably fear that the defendant might cause you physical harm

-- The defendant shall not use force or a threat of any kind to make you have sex unwillingly.
+- Use force or a threat of any kind to make you have sex unwillingly

-- The defendant shall not commit any act against you that would be one of the crimes listed above.
+- Commit any act against you that would be one of the crimes listed above

 You can request that the defendant be ordered to have no contact with you.
-This means that:
+This means that the defendant:

-- The defendant must stay a specific number of feet/yards away from you.
-The distance that the defendant must remain away from you is listed on the order
+- Must stay a specific number of feet/yards away from you.
+The distance that the defendant must remain away from you is listed on the order.

-- The defendant shall not contact you in any way.
-This includes, but is not limited to, phone calls, text messages, emails, gifts and contact through friends, relatives, neighbors or anyone else, sending or posting messages on facebook, twitter or any other social media site, unless specifically allowed in the order.
+- Can’t contact you in any way.
+This includes, but isn’t limited to, phone calls, text messages, emails, gifts and contact through friends, relatives, neighbors or anyone else, sending or posting messages on Facebook, Twitter or any other social media site, unless specifically allowed in the order.

-- If you are already at a place and the defendant comes to that same location, the defendant must leave that place as quickly as possible.
+- Leave a place as quickly as possible if you’re already at a place and the defendant comes to that same location

 You can request that the defendant be ordered to stay away from your work.
-This means:
+This means the defendant:

-The defendant must stay away from the place where you work as long as the order is in effect.
-The defendant must stay away from that workplace even if you are not there at the time.
+- Must stay away from the place where you work as long as the order is in effect, even if you aren’t there at the time

 You can request that the defendant be ordered to pay certain money.
+This means the defendant:

+Can be ordered to pay for costs related to the harassment, such as medical bills, lost wages, or money for the cost of changing locks

+You can request that your home, work, and/or school address not appear on the order.
 This means:

-The defendant can be ordered to pay for costs related to the harassment such as medical bills, lost wages, money for the cost of changing locks.

-You can request that your residential, workplace and/or school address not appear on the order.

-If the defendant does not know your current residential, workplace or school address(s) you may request that these addresses be kept confidential.
-This information would only be available to the court, the police, the district attorney or others specifically allowed by you or the court.
-In all cases, this information is not available to the public.
+- If the defendant doesn’t know your current home, work or school address(s), you can request that these addresses be kept confidential.
+This information would only be available to the court, the police, the district attorney, or others specifically allowed by you or the court.
+In all cases, this information isn’t available to the public.

 Can I request a harassment prevention order without telling the defendant?

-The court may issue a harassment prevention order without the defendant having notice if there is a substantial likelihood of immediate danger of harassment.
-Such an order is called an ex parte order.
-You file a complaint form that includes an affidavit (described below) and a hearing is held right away without letting the defendant know.
-You will either speak to the judge in person or, if there is not a judge in the courthouse at the time that you are there, by telephone.
-The court can issue an ex parte order that can last for up to ten business days.
-The court will schedule a hearing within ten business days and then notify the defendant about the ex parte order.
+The court may issue a harassment prevention order without the defendant having notice if there’s a substantial likelihood of immediate danger of harassment.
+This is called an ex parte order.
+You’ll file a complaint form that includes an affidavit (described below), and a hearing is held right away without letting the defendant know.
+You’ll either speak to the judge in person or, if there isn’t a judge in the courthouse when you’re there, by phone.
+The court can issue an ex parte order that can last up to 10 business days.
+The court will schedule a hearing within 10 business days and then notify the defendant about the ex parte order.
 The defendant has a right to attend that hearing to argue that all or part of the order should not be continued.
-At that hearing, often referred to as the 10 day hearing, the judge will hear from you and the defendant, if the defendant appears.
+At that hearing, often referred to as the 10-day hearing, the judge will hear from you and the defendant, if the defendant appears.

 The judge may also decide not to issue an ex parte order at that time.
-If the judge does not does not think that there is a basis to grant a harassment prevention order, the request will be denied.
-If the judge thinks that there is not a substantial likelihood of immediate danger of abuse, the request may be put off and a hearing set up at a later time.
+If the judge doesn’t think that there is a basis to grant a harassment prevention order, the request will be denied.
+If the judge thinks that there isn’t a substantial likelihood of immediate danger of abuse, the request may be put off, and a hearing will be set up at a later time.
 The defendant will be given notice of that hearing and have the right to attend that hearing.
-At this hearing both you and the defendant will have the right to tell the court why a harassment prevention order should or should not issue.
-If the judge does not issue an ex parte order but wants to set up a hearing where the defendant will be present, you may decide not to go forward with your complaint and ask that the hearing not be scheduled.
+At this hearing, both you and the defendant will have the right to tell the court why a harassment prevention order should or shouldn’t issue.
+If the judge doesn’t issue an ex parte order but wants to set up a hearing where the defendant will be present, you may decide not to go forward with your complaint and ask that the hearing not be scheduled.

 How long does the order last?

-The first order you get, if the defendant is not present, is only good until you have a court hearing where the defendant has an opportunity to tell his or her side of the story.
-This is scheduled within 10 business days, so it is commonly called a “10-Day Hearing.”
-It may be in fewer than 10 days.
-The judge will tell you when this hearing will be held at the time he or she issues the first order.
+The first order you get, if the defendant isn’t present, is only good until you have a court hearing where the defendant has an opportunity to tell their side of the story.
+This is scheduled within 10 business days, so it’s commonly called a 10-day hearing, but it may be in less than 10 days.
+The judge will tell you when this hearing will be held when they issue the first order.
 The date of this hearing will also be on the order.

-If you get an emergency order when the court is not in session from a judge over the telephone and the defendant is also arrested, the defendant might be at the same court where you go to get the order extended.
+If you get an emergency order when the court isn’t in session from a judge over the phone and the defendant is also arrested, the defendant might be at the same court where you go to get the order extended.
 In that case, the judge will hold a hearing with both you and the defendant present and may grant an order for up to a year.

-What if I want to change or terminate (end) the order?
+What if I want to change or end the order?

 A harassment prevention order is a court order.
 That means that only a judge can change the order.
-The person who requested the order cannot change or end the order without returning to court.
+The person who requested the order can’t change or end the order without going back to court.
 Even if the plaintiff seems to request or allow conduct forbidden by the order, the defendant will be in violation of the harassment prevention order unless a judge has changed it.

-If you want to change or end the order you can go to the same court that issued the order Monday through Friday 8:30 am to 4:00 pm to ask the judge to change or end the order.
-The Clerk’s Office can assist you in the filing of documents to make this request.
+If you want to change or end the order, you can go to the same court that issued the order Monday through Friday, 8:30 a.m.–4:00 p.m. to ask the judge to change or end the order.
+The clerk’s office can help you file documents to make this request.